AUCOHL/DFFRAM/Readme.md

 The layout generated from the compiler is highly compact (95%+ placement density) as the cells are placed on the floor plan using a custom placer.
 Moreover, the custom placer ensures that the routing will be relatively simple.
 Currently, the compiler uses OpenROAD routers to route the macros with great success.

-*Note: The project will consider the creation of a custom router if automatic routing using open-source global and detailed routers do not give good results, though, they are, so far.*

 The Compiler relies on basic building blocks to construct the layout of different RAM/RF/Cache configurations.
 Check [the compiler documentation](./docs/Compiler.md) for more info.
 The following shows how a 32x32 memory (DFF based) is constructed.

 ![](./docs/img/ram_ex.png)